 From time to time, contingencies, such as insurance and legal claims, arise in the normal course of business.
 Pursuant to current accounting standards, we must evaluate such contingencies to subjectively determine the likelihood that an asset has been impaired or a liability has been incurred at the date of the financial statements, as well as evaluating whether the amount of the loss can be reasonably estimated.
 If the likelihood is determined to be probable and it can be reasonably estimated, the estimated loss is recorded.
-The amounts we record for insurance claims, warranties, legal, and other contingent liabilities require judgments regarding the amount of expenses that will ultimately be incurred.
-We use past experience and history, as well as the specific circumstances surrounding each contingent liability, in evaluating the amount of liability that should be recorded.
+The amounts we record for insurance claims, warranties, legal, and other contingent liability is require judgments regarding the amount of tability that should be recorded.
 Actual results could differ from our estimates.